-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 2. Pinterest

-As the quintessential social bookmarking site, Pinterest has an average monthly user base of 175 million, roughly 80 percent of them females.
+As the quintessential social bookmarking site, Pinterest has an average monthly user base of 498 million, roughly 72.6 percent of whom are female.

-In its lifetime, more than 50 billion pins have appeared on Pinterest.
+Furthermore, users are pinning over 1.5 billion Pins per week to more than 10 billion Pinterest boards.

 3. Mix